.300 Win Mag Rifle on the range

 Bullet Velocity .300 Win Mag vs .300 WSM

-Below are the averages for all forty rounds we compiled for this article.
-Even with the increase in sample size, the general trend remains the same in regards to how close these two cartridges are to bullet velocity.
-One aspect that changed by adding the extra rounds is that the .300 WSM seems to keep its slight advantage over the .300 WM rounds out past the 200-yard mark.
+Below are the average velocities for all forty rounds we analyzed.
+Even with the expanded sample size, the general trend persists, indicating that these two cartridges have closely matched bullet velocities.
+The additional rounds reveal that the .300 WSM maintains its slight advantage over the .300 Win Mag beyond the 200-yard mark.

-Again, with the averages within 100 fps of each other, there’s a lot of overlap in performance between individual factory loads of these two cartridges.
-Both have potential for long-range shooting applications.
-For hunters, these rounds remain above supersonic speeds, looking from the velocity data above.
+With average velocities within 100 fps of each other, there is considerable overlap in performance between these factory loads.
+Both cartridges are suitable for long-range shooting applications.
+For hunters, the rounds remain supersonic, as indicated by the velocity data.

 Average Supersonic Flight Limit (Yards)